kpetersen/kpetersen.github.io/words/_posts/2011-10-25-remaining-friends.markdown

 : "Hey, hon?"

 Scott
-: (aka poor unsuspecting soul) "Yeah?"
+: "Yeah?" (he was a poor, unsuspecting soul)

 Katie
 : "I'm sick of my Blogger site.
 I want a new blog."